Sardinia Itinerary

 With its lush, wild landscapes, beautiful beaches, and crystal-clear waters, Sardinia is the perfect destination for an unforgettable yacht charter vacation.
-Whether you’re looking to spend your days lounging in the sun, exploring historical sites, or scuba diving, a Sardinia yacht charter will please nearly all charter guests.
+A Sardinia yacht charter has something to delight nearly every guest, whether you seek days of sun-soaked relaxation, historical site exploration, or thrilling scuba diving adventures.
 This sample Sardinia itinerary will give you an idea of what to see and do in this destination.

+You can explore Sardinia’s small towns and experience its stunning views on a week-long Sardinia itinerary.
 In addition, you can easily combine a Sardinia yacht charter with stops in nearby Corsica.
-Visit our Sardinia and Corsica itinerary for more.
+Visit Sardinia and Corsica itinerary for more.

 Day 1 Cagliari & Villasimius